Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms

 \subsection{A more generic formula for the noise scale}

-As we saw above, the noise scale adaptively increases or decreases depending on whether the target function is lower or higher than the best obtained value.
+As seen above, the noise scale adaptively increases or decreases depending on whether the target function is lower or higher than the best obtained value.
 The noise scale in this algorithm is $2$.
-In \cite{Pl17}, authors considers more generic formula:
+In \cite{14}, the authors considered more generic formula:

-~\\ where $\alpha$ is a noise scale, $d$ is a certain distance measure between perturbed and non-perturbed policy, and $\delta$ is a threshold value.
+~\\ where $\alpha$ is a noise scale, $d$ is a certain distance measure between the perturbed and nonperturbed policy, and $\delta$ is a threshold value.
 In \cite[App.
-C]{Pl17}, authors consider the possible forms of the distance function $d$ for algorithms {\it DQN}, {\it DDPG} and {\it TPRO}.
+C]{14}, the authors considered the possible forms of the distance function $d$ for the DQN, DDPG and TPRO algorithms.